nicksellen/projects/baseNode_docConst.md

 ### 8b.
 Unanimous Acceptance
 1. Unanimous Acceptance towards a proposal or action is attained whilst no involved individual opposes it.
 1. There is no specific format for attaining Unanimous Acceptance.
 Many tools and techniques exist which may help, including: smaller-scale testing, presentation (with debate) and holding meetings with [planned agendas](http://cultivate.coop/wiki/Agenda_Planning), rounds, [talking objects](https://en.wikipedia.org/wiki/Talking_stick), [hand-signals](https://en.wikipedia.org/wiki/Occupy_movement_hand_signals), [speaker-lists](http://cultivate.coop/wiki/Taking_Stack_(Meeting_Facilitation_Technique)) or time-limits.
-1. If Unanimous Acceptance can not be attained in a proportionate time-frame, the individuals involved should procede with Score Voting.
+1. If Unanimous Acceptance can not be attained in a proportionate time-frame, the individuals involved should proceed with Score Voting.
 The switch from Unanimous Acceptance to Score Voting should be made by Unanimous Acceptance but may be made by simple majority.

 ### 8c.
 Score Voting
 1. Firstly, individuals should discuss the current state-of-affairs, the initial proposal (if applicable) and generate alternative proposal(s).
 Afterwards, a list of proposals is created by gathering—
 	1. the initial proposal and/or the generated proposals,
 	1. a 'status quo' control proposal (i.e. 'keep things as they are/change nothing',) and
 	1. an 'escalate procedure' control proposal (i.e. 'switch to Collective Change'.)
 1. Secondly, the individuals should score the proposals as 'support’, ‘accept’ or ‘oppose'.
-Afterwards the scores for each proposal are totalled by counting 'support' as 1, 'accept' as 0 and 'oppose' as -3: the proposal with the highest total is selected. <!-- The differential weighting  between 'support' and 'oppose' has the philosophical basis of it being more preferable to avoid suffering than increase happiness and the procedural basis of monitoring and sanctioning accounting for significant cost. -->
+Afterwards the scores for each proposal are totaled by counting 'support' as 1, 'accept' as 0 and 'oppose' as -3: the proposal with the highest total is selected. <!-- The differential weighting  between 'support' and 'oppose' has the philosophical basis of it being more preferable to avoid suffering than increase happiness and the procedural basis of monitoring and sanctioning accounting for significant cost. -->

 ## 9. Collective Change
 1. Collective Change refers to the procedure by which any addition, subtraction or other change to the Collective Choices must be made.